acts-project/acts/docs/fatras/fatras.md

 ## Particle Simulation

-Charged and neutral particles are handled by the Fatras simulation kernel, via two dedicated simulator.
+Charged and neutral particles are handled by the Fatras simulation kernel, via two dedicated simulators.
 Dedicated particle selectors can be configured to select which particles are then further processed within the `Simulation` kernel.

 Once a particle is accepted for further processing, it is propagated with an appropriated `Propagator` instance through the detector geometry.
 Whenever detector material is passed, physics processes are evoked respecting particle type and kinematics, but also a given configuration.
 When a charged particle traverses sensitive detector material (i.e. in Acts terms a surface with sensitive definition)